nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - Position
 - Department

 Or any combination of the above.
-Coydir will then display all employees that fulfill your search criteria.
+Coydir will then display all employees that fulfill your search criteria in the Employee List Panel.

 Format: `find [n/NAME_KEYWORD] [j/POSITION_KEYWORD] [d/DEPARTMENT_KEYWORD]`